Laughing during Pregnancy – Benefits to Mom and Baby

 9. Helps in Calming Down the Mom-to-Be and Keeps Stress Low

 Emotional exchange works in both directions.
 As the mother can feel the child, the baby can experience what the mother is feeling as well.
-Being continually in stress can open up your body to infections, as well as cause the child to develop in an improper manner.
+Being continually stressed can open up your body to infections, as well as cause the child to develop in an improper manner.
 Laughter allows your body and brain to relax, which also cuts down the stress and keeps the mind calm.

 10. Keeps You Happy

-Pregnancy is not an easy journey and you need every milligram of support through it.
+Pregnancy is not an easy journey, and you need every milligram of support through it.
 Your baby is highly dependent on you in every way.
 Therefore, keeping yourself positive and happy means happiness for the baby as well as a memorable journey for you.

 What Does Your Baby in the Womb Feel When You Laugh?

 Curious to know what your little one experiences when you laugh out loud?
-Here are a few things that can provide you a sneak peek into it.
+Here are a few things that can provide you with a sneak peek into it.

 - As your baby recognizes your voice, she understands that you are safe and happy, which calms her down.